Rocky Point Amusement Park: Post-business era, vandalism

-On May 7, 2007, demolition of the remaining midway officially began with a press conference at the park.
-Prior to this, a handful of stands and minor buildings had already been demolished.
+On May 7, 2007, demolition of the remaining midway began with a press conference at the park.
+A handful of stands and minor buildings had already been demolished.

-On September 7, 2007, a documentary film about the park, You Must Be This Tall: The Story of Rocky Point Park, had its world premiere at the Stadium Theatre in Woonsocket, Rhode Island.
+The documentary film You Must Be This Tall: The Story of Rocky Point Park premiered at the Stadium Theater in Woonsocket, Rhode Island on September 7, 2007.
 The film garnered a five-star review from The Providence Journal and played to a sold-out crowd of 1,100 people.

-In February 2008, the city of Warwick secured a federal grant to purchase about half of the 82 acre remaining Rocky Point Park, including much of the view of the bay.
-The city officially took title to 41 acre shoreline of the former park in August 2008.
+The city of Warwick secured a federal grant in February 2008 to purchase about half of the 82 acre remaining Rocky Point Park, including much of the view of the bay.
+The city took title to 41 acre shoreline of the former park in August 2008.

-On November 2, 2010, a ballot proposal passed to issue state funding to "acquire the title to land in and around what used to be Rocky Point Park to establish the land as a public park."

-On September 17, 2012, the Small Business Administration accepted the state's offer to purchase the Rocky Point property to be developed into a state park.
+A ballot proposal passed on November 2, 2010 to issue state funding to "acquire the title to land in and around what used to be Rocky Point Park to establish the land as a public park."
+The Small Business Administration accepted the state's offer to purchase the Rocky Point property on September 17, 2012 to be developed into a state park.

-On March 28, 2013, the sale of the remaining 82 acres of the former amusement park was conveyed to the state of Rhode Island.
+The sale was conveyed on March 28, 2013 on the remaining 82 acres of the former amusement to the state of Rhode Island.
 The Rhode Island Department of Environmental Management (DEM) will oversee the operation and maintenance of the entire property.

-On August 20, 2016, the film Tales of Rocky Point Park premiered at the Park Cinema in Cranston, Rhode Island.
-The film chronicled real events and urban legend over the amusement park's long run.